open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 # OpenTelemetry Protocol Specification

-OpenTelemetry Protocol (OTLP) specification describes the encoding, transport and delivery mechanism of telemetry data between telemetry sources, intermediate nodes such as collectors and telemetry backends.
+OpenTelemetry Protocol (OTLP) specification describes the encoding, transport, and delivery mechanism of telemetry data between telemetry sources, intermediate nodes such as collectors and telemetry backends.